All Planning Guides

 How to use this guide

-• Steal the best ideas, then customise the pace, budget, and activities.
+• Keep the ideas that fit your trip, then customise the pace, budget, food stops, and backup options.

-• Generate a tailored itinerary if you want a more practical day-by-day version.
+• Generate a tailored itinerary when you want this guide turned into a usable day-by-day plan.